FelixFelicis7/Churn-and-Customer-Lifetime-Value-CLV-Analysis-for-Fintech-Advisory-Product/README.md

 - Customer Lifetime Value (CLV) Forecasting: Estimation of CLV by age and plan type, identifying which segments drive the most revenue and which are most at risk of early churn.

+An interactive Tableau dashboard can be downloaded here.<br/>

+# Data Structure & Initial Checks

+FinAdvisory's data structure as seen below consists of four three tables: subscriptions, customers and products with 310,064 records.

 # Overview